MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-variables.md

     > [!NOTE]
     > The **Variable type**, **Variable name**, and **External name** fields are required to create an output variable.

+    > [!NOTE]
+    > If you try to rename an output variable to an existing name, Power Automate will prompt you to confirm the merging of the two variables.
+Unintentional merging may affect the functionality of your flow and cause errors, so ensure that the merging is desirable.

     ![Screenshot of the Add a new output variable dialog box.](media\input-output-variables\Add-new-output-variable-dialog.png)

 ### Manage input and output variables